 Check-out Period for Digital Books: 60 days.
 No fines are assessed for overdue Digital Books.

-To search for titles available in DB format, check out the NLS catalog.
+To search for available titles, check out the NLS catalog.

 The NLS catalog's most recent book titles can be viewed in Talking Book Topics.
 Registered WLBPD patrons automatically receive this publication in the mail every other month.
-Talking Book Topics is currently available in large print format, on recorded cassette, and also for download from the NLS BARD website.
+Talking Book Topics is currently available in large print format, on digital cartridge, and also for download from the NLS BARD website.

 WLBPD staff can select books for you based on your favorite reading categories.
 If you would like to change your reading category selections or add new ones, go to the full list of WLBPD reading interest categories and contact WLBPD.

-BARD: Library patrons eager to read digital books not yet available on digital cartridge, or those who do not have an NLS-Provided Digital Talking Book Machine (DTBM) but have their own NLS-compatiable commercial player, are encouraged to download books from BARD (the Braille and Audio Reading Download).
+BARD: Library patrons eager to read digital books not yet available on digital cartridge, or those who do not have an NLS-provided Digital Talking Book Machine (DTBM) but have their own NLS-compatible commercial book player, are encouraged to download books from BARD (the Braille and Audio Reading Download).
 There you will find tens of thousands of digital books to choose from and dozens of magazines too.

 In order to download books from BARD you must first apply for a login and password.
 Only patrons actively registered for service through WLBPD, or through another library within the National Library Service network, are eligible to download from BARD.

-Downloading from BARD requires a computer with a high-speed Internet connection, a USB drive, and an NLS issued or NLS-compatible digital talking book (DTBM) player.
+Downloading from BARD requires a computer with a high-speed Internet connection, a USB drive, and an NLS issued or NLS-compatible digital talking book machine (DTBM).
 Once the book is on your computer as a .zip file it can be unzipped and copied to a digital cartridge or to a flash drive.